 I first smoked during April break last year.
 The first time I didn't get high and I didn't do it again for a while.
 Over the summer I tried it a couple more times.
-Actually I probably used a bit more over the summer - maybe once a week; I cut down when school started and now I use about once a month.
+Actually I probably used a bit more over the summer - maybe once a week; I cut down when school started and now I use about hang out with friends so it doesn't come up as much.
+I also don't want marijuana